robin-thomas/nubox-ext/README.md

 * `Encrypt` a block of text.
 * `Decrypt` a block of text
 * `Grant` access for the label, so that `decrypt` operation can pass.
+* Any errors in the above API calls will alert the error message onto the active tab of the browser.

   ![](http://oi63.tinypic.com/2112tjb.jpg)
   ![](http://oi63.tinypic.com/2enu5b8.jpg)